-Herring Bank started in 1899 with its headquarters in Amarillo, Texas.
-It handles $427 million in assets as well as deposits totaling $372 million, ranking it as a medium-size bank.
-Herring Bank lacks premium access to customer service, with no live chat or all-day service options available.
-It is a traditional brick-and-mortar bank with in-person service, in addition to its online and mobile apps.
-On the whole, Herring Bank is a solid pick to be your bank, with a score of 4.4 out of 5 stars from the SmartAsset team.
-Herring Bank provides customers with a full selection of banking products, which include savings accounts, checking accounts, money market accounts, CDs, mortgage products and credit cards.
-It has a fair savings rate compared to the average savings account.
-Finding an institution with no-fee checking as well as a high savings APY is your best option for getting the highest income on your deposits while having easy access to your money.
+Herring Bank first started operating in 1899 with its headquarters in Amarillo, Texas.
+Herring Bank handles assets of $427 million as well as $372 million in deposits, ranking it as a medium-size bank.
+Herring Bank lacks premium access to support representatives, with no live chat or all-day service options available.
+It is a conventional brick-and-mortar bank with in-person service, in addition to its online and mobile apps.
+Coming in at a commendable 4.4 out of 5 stars, Herring Bank is a solid contender in your bank search.
+Herring Bank offers a complete array of product offerings, which include savings accounts, checking accounts, money market accounts, CDs, mortgage products and credit cards.
+It has a fair savings rate; you can find higher rates with other banks.
+Locating an institution with no-fee checking as well as a high savings APY is your best option for returning the highest income from your deposits alongside convenient access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-Herring Bank features a savings rate of 0.50%, which is fair compared to the average U.S. bank.
-Herring Bank's one-year CD earns at a rate of 1.56% and the five-year CD earns at a rate of 2.48%, while its highest-yielding money market account earns at a rate of 0.70%.
-Given Herring Bank's below average savings rate, you should consider other options to earn more on your deposits.
+With a savings rate of 0.75%, Herring Bank ranks poorly in comparison to other U.S. banks.
+Its CD rates are 2.27% and 2.89% for the one-year and five-year term lengths, respectively, while its highest-yielding money market account has a rate of 0.90%.
+Given Herring Bank's noncompetitive savings rate, you should consider other options to earn more on your deposits.